mauriciovallejo/mauriciovallejo/README.md

 ## Hi there 👋 ,  I'm Mauricio Vallejo Martelo

-Biomedical Engineer and Scientist, fascinated by the brain mysteries.
+Biomedical Engineer and Data Scientist, fascinated by the brain.

 ### ⚡🧠 **Electrophysiology        ⚡ 💻 Signal processsing         ⚡💹 Data Science**